Master the world's first comprehensive AI regulation with confidence

 | 2 August 2025 | GPAI obligations active | Active | Foundation model compliance must be implemented now |

-| 2 August 2026 | Full Applicability | Future | All your AI systems must be compliant |
+| 2 August 2026 | Full Applicability | Urgent | Only ~5 months away!
+All AI systems must be compliant – unless the Digital Omnibus introduces a delay. |

-| 2 August 2027 | Legacy System Compliance | Future | Older GPAI models must also be compliant |
+| 2 August 2027 | Legacy System Compliance | Future | Older GPAI models must also be compliant (potentially extended by Digital Omnibus) |

 Depending on whether you develop, operate, or supervise AI systems, you have different obligations.
 Here you'll find an overview of your specific compliance requirements.